Early Life

-John Patrick Grayken was born in June 1956, in Cohasset, Massachusetts.
-He exhibited a strong aptitude for business and economics early in life.
-Grayken received a Bachelor of Arts degree in economics from the University of Pennsylvania and later earned an MBA from Harvard Business School in 1982.
+John Patrick Grayken was born in June 1956, in Cohasset, Massachusetts, a suburb of Boston.
+He holds a Bachelor of Arts degree in economics from the University of Pennsylvania and an MBA from Harvard Business School, equipping him with a strong foundation for his future career in finance.

 Key Business Strategies